 1. Trump is eliminating healthcare for millions of women and aims to make abortion illegal.

 By issuing the first-ever domestic “gag rule” that prevents women’s health clinics receiving Title X funds from providing or discussing abortion with patients, access to abortion and birth control is plummeting.
 This president (who once called himself pro-choice) is putting millions of women at risk.
 Currently, four million women across the country rely on Title X-funded clinics for not only birth control, but for cancer screenings, HIV testing, and STI testing and treatment.
-A majority of them are young women, people of color, patients in rural areas, and low-income patients.
-Trump is simultaneously limiting health insurance coverage for birth control and supporting dangerous and illegal abortion bans that violate Roe, while aggressively pushing an abstinence-only sex education model.
+Trump is simultaneously limiting health insurance coverage for birth control while aggressively pushing an abstinence-only sex education model.
+Trump’s rhetoric has intensified hostility towards abortion, and 25 new abortion bans were signed into law across the country in 2019.
+Trump also successfully won the appointments of two conservative justices to the Supreme Court who can ultimately threaten nationwide access to abortion.

 2. Trump is fueling hatred and a rise in white nationalism.